samanthamoss87/Project-1/README.md

 ### User Usage Future Implementions

 -  In the future existing customer will be able to log in their own portal/account through the website home page or the specific industry section on the industry page.
-- The existing customer will be able to review.;
+- The existing customer will be able to review.
     - Invoices.
     - Payment link to pay the invoice.
     - Contracts.